Sharp quantitative Talenti's inequality in particular cases: Introduction

 The goal of this paper is to provide a first quantitative result for \eqref{eq:Lptalenti} with a sharp exponent.
 In order to start this investigation with only one parameter (similarly to \cite{K21} where the author assumed $f\equiv 1$), we will assume that $\Om=B_1$ is a centered ball of radius 1, so that $\Om=\Om^\sharp$ and the only parameter is $f$.
 Moreover, we will assume $f=\chi_E$ to be the characteristic function of a set $E\subset B_1$: in this case we denote $u_E$ for $u_{\chi_E}$, and $f^\sharp=\chi_{B_*}$ where $B_*$ is the centered ball of same volume as $E$.
 This will allow us to use a geometric approach and the framework of shape derivatives.
 In this setting, we obtain the following stability result: \begin{thm} Let $n\ge 1$, $p\in [1,+\infty]$, and $m\in(0,|B_1|)$.
 Then there exists $c=c(p,m,n)>0$ such that for every measurable set $E\subset B_1$ with $\abs{E}=m$ we have

-where $B_*$ is the centered ball of volume $m$.\end{thm} Moreover, we show in Propositions \ref{prop: p=1}, \ref{prop: sharp} and \ref{prop: p=infty} that the exponent 2 obtained in Theorem \ref{thm: pnorm} is sharp.
-In a forthcoming work \cite{ALM24} we will generalize the strategy introduced in the present paper to investigate the more general case where $f$ is not assumed to be a characteristic function.\\
+where $B_*$ is the centered ball of volume $m$.\end{thm} \begin{rem} Note that the constant $c$ in \eqref{eq: stabpnorm} is explicit only when $p=1$ where we have $c=m/16$ if $n=1$ and $c=(4n^2\omega_n)^{-1}$ if $n\geq 2$ (it is therefore uniform in $m$ if $n\ge2$), see the proof of Proposition \ref{prop: p=1}.
+But in the case $p>1$, our approach argues by contradiction and classically this cannot provide an explicit estimate of the constant. \end{rem} Moreover, we show in Propositions \ref{prop: p=1}, \ref{prop: sharp} and \ref{prop: p=infty} that the exponent 2 obtained in Theorem \ref{thm: pnorm} is sharp.
+In a forthcoming work we will generalize the strategy introduced in the present paper to investigate the more general case where $f$ is not assumed to be a characteristic function.\\

 The proof of \autoref{thm: pnorm} will be divided in three cases depending on the value of $p$.
 In the special case $p=1$, the proof is quite straightforward and relies only on Talenti's inequality: we provide the proof in Section \ref{ssect: p=1}, which is based on the study of the following shape optimization problem: